Discover A TCU Campus Near You

 ANC offers a bachelor’s degree program, associate degrees and certificate programs.
 A bachelor’s degree is offered in environmental science.
 Associate degree programs include education, environmental science, business, American Indian studies, allied health, and psychology.
 Certificate programs include subjects such as nurse’s aide, emergency medical technician, health science, phlebotomy technician, and HAZMAT response.
 ANC also offers certificate programs in health science, tribal management and welding.
 ANC also offers a language immersion school.

 Aaniiih Nakoda College provides many services to its students to help them succeed in the classroom and in the future.
 These services include student clubs/organizations ( Archery club, Computer club and Red Lodge society), success center and financial aid.
-Student tutoring, a public radio station broadcasting local and national programming, and a state-of-the-art computer and information technology system are offered.
+Student tutoring, a public radio station broadcasting local and national programming, and a state-of-the-art computer and information technology system are also offered.